Skip to Main Content

 Example 1: Absolut Digital twin of production lines for better, cheaper batch runs

 The Absolut Company, makers of Absolut vodka, has digitalized and automated many parts of its operations.
 Part of that digitalization includes a digital twin of its production lines.
-The company tests batch runs digitally before launching them in the real world.
+The company tests batch runs of physical prototypes of new products digitally before launching them in the real world.

-The simulation lets them ensure that everything works as intended—and, when something doesn’t, they’re able to make changes before firing up the production line.
-Doing this digitally first saves time and money and ultimately leads to producing higher-quality products more quickly and more consistently.
+The simulation is validating that everything works as intended—and, when something doesn’t, they’re able to make changes before firing up the production line.
+Doing this in a virtual environment first saves time and money and ultimately leads to improving product quality more quickly and more consistently.

 Example 2: Industrial blade manufacturer Digital twins to spot efficiency opportunities

-They wondered whether shipping parts in different batch sizes could improve or hinder efficiency and considered whether rearranging the factory floor could reduce energy usage, as electric forklifts transported parts.
-By creating digital twins of both its shipping operations and factory floor, the manufacturer could test these scenarios and gather valuable insights to improve current operations and reinvest the gains into developing digital twins for other areas of the organization.
+They wondered whether shipping parts in different batch sizes could improve or hinder efficiency and considered whether rearranging the factory floor could reduce energy consumption, as electric forklifts transported parts.
+By creating digital twins of both its shipping operations and factory floor, the manufacturer could test these scenarios and gather valuable insights for continuous improvement of operations and reinvest the gains into developing digital twins for other areas of the organization.

 Preparing your data for a digital twin

 Manufacturers produce vast amounts of data from various sources, including software platforms and digitized factory components.
 A digital twin is a model built from this data to recreate specific aspects of your organization.
-However, just as you can’t build physical equipment without the right components, you can’t build a digital twin without properly prepared data.
+However, just as you can’t build physical equipment without the right components, you can’t build a digital twin solution without properly prepared data inputs.

 To prepare your data, you need to establish a stable data infrastructure, develop a data ingestion policy, implement a data cleaning policy, and ensure robust data governance.